-- Move the cursor to the point that you want to measure to.
+- Highlight the 'Measure BRG/DIS?' option and press .
+An on-screen pointer will appear on the map display at your present position. - Move the cursor to the point that you want to measure to.
 The bearing and distance from the reference point will be displayed at the bottom left of the data window. - 4.
-Press the QUIT key to finish.
+Press the our key to finish.